 2. Hyperosmolar Coma: this is similar in presentation to diabetic ketoacidosis except for the fact that the urine ketones would be negative.

 3. Hypoglycemia: it is a paradox that the most common acute complication of Hyperglycemia (diabetes mellitus) is hypoglycemia because the tissues don't get adequate glucose because of either lack of or resistance to insulin, the tissues experience hypoglycemia.
-This manifests as sweating, giddiness, blackouts etc. The treatment is some kind of glucose supplement.
-If not IV dextrose, a simple chocolate orally would save the life of the patient.
+This manifests as sweating, giddiness, blackouts, etc. The treatment is some kind of glucose supplement.
+If not IV dextrose, simple chocolate orally would save the life of the patient.

 1. Diabetic Nephropathy- The kidney goes in for failure slowly because of the pathological changes taking place at the level of blood vessels.
 ACE inhibitors like enalapril, captopril, lisinopril, fosinopril or Angiotensin Receptor Blockers like Telmisartan, irbesartan, azilsartan etc. can help to delay or even repair the changes causing diabetic nephropathy.
 It is assessed using the presence of microalbuminuria.

 2. Diabetic Retinopathy- Long standing diabetes causes rapid changes in the eye power, predisposes to cataract etc but most importantly it causes microvascular bleeds resulting in diabetic retinopathy.
 It is one of the preventable causes of blindness.

 3. Diabetic Neuropathy- Pin pricking sensation of the foot, feeling as if walking on a cotton floor etc. are some of the features of Diabetic neuropathy.